 Setting up an OpenVPN (Client) connection on a DD-WRT router

 The following instructions will guide you through a configuration of an OpenVPN connection on a DD-WRT compatible router.
 This OpenVPN Client setup is the recommened connection type for DD-WRT compatible routers connecting to the VPNUK service.
 There are hundreds of routers compatible with DD-WRT, please check the router database on the DD-WRT website for more information.
+You should always ensure you are running up to date DD-WRT firmware.

 IMPORTANT NOTICE: Setting up DD-WRT on a compatible router is not for novice users, this setup does require a certain amount of experience and knowledge of how internal networks operate.
 It is not possible for VPNUK to assist in the flashing of routers or the installation of DD-WRT firmware.
 It is also not possible for VPNUK to assist in the setup of the VPNUK service, nor can we be held responsible for damage caused by clients configuring uncompatible routers or flashing incorrect firmware.
 If you choose to setup your VPNUK connection over DD-WRT we have very limited support available and we are unable to assist remotely or through our Live Help service.
 Please only install official DD-WRT firmware from the DD-WRT website onto compatible routers.
 Before you attempt to configure your router please setup an OpenVPN connection on your computer to ensure the account is working.